mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/sdk/auth.md

 ]);
 ```

-## MindSphere Agent as Authorizer
+## {{site.productname}} Agent as Authorizer

-The MindSphere agents implement the same `TokenRotation` interface like all other Authorizers which means that they can be used with SDK as well.
+The {{site.productname}} agents implement the same `TokenRotation` interface like all other Authorizers which means that they can be used with SDK as well.
 (The agents will have a limited set of scopes but important AssetManagement methods will work)

 ```javascript
 const configuration = require("agentconfig.json");